 20: Get your posture for breathing right

-The best posture for sleeping is usually on your side with your neck angled slightly upwards so that you’re easily able to breathe.
+The best posture for sleeping is usually on your side or back with your neck angled slightly upwards so that you’re easily able to breathe.
 Don’t hunch yourself over too much because it’s bad for your back!

 21: Practice a bed time routine